smat-dev/jinni/README.md

     *   Useful feeding context to LLMs via copy-paste or file input.
 Or pipe the output wherever you need it.

 3.  **`jinni usage` / `usage` Tool:**
-    *   A simple command (`jinni usage` via CLI) or MCP tool (`usage`) that displays the content of this README file.
+    *   A simple command (`jinni --usage` via CLI) or MCP tool (`usage`) that displays the content of this README file.
 Useful for quick reference within the terminal or via an MCP client.

 ## Features